fdsze/suttasutta/docs/mn125/index.md

 ... tatiyaṃ jhānaṃ ...

-By the fading out of rapture, he dwells with equanimity, attentive and clearly conscious, and experiences in his person that joy of which the ariyans say: 'Joyful lives he who has equanimity and is mindful,' and he enters and abides in the third meditation.
+By the fading out of rapture, he dwells with equanimity, attentive and clearly conscious, and experiences in his person that joy of which the ariyans say: ‘Joyful lives he who has equanimity and is mindful,’ and he enters and abides in the third meditation.

 ......（中略）第三禪......